 If you have lost a loved one due to the negligence of a third party, call Los Angeles wrongful death attorney Joshua Glotzer to discuss your case.
-Mr. Glotzer has 20 years experience successfully helping families recover after losing a loved one due to someone else’s negligence.
+Mr. Glotzer has 20 years experience helping families recover after losing a loved one due to someone else’s negligence.
 Our consultation is free and you pay nothing unless we win.

 What is a Wrongful Death Claim?